 You may wish to request a waiver of the community income and resource requirements for the medically needy, as specified at §1902(a)(10)(C)(i)(III).

+Section 4743 of BBA 1997 eliminated the legislative requirement that an individual be discharged from an NF or ICF/MR to be eligible for expanded habilitation services (pre-vocational, educational and supported employment).

 B. Model Waiver Request.--To assist you in utilizing the home and community-based waiver process to avoid unnecessary institutionalization and to reduce expenses, a model waiver request (see Exhibit A) can be submitted in addition to or in lieu of a regular home and community-based waiver services request.
 You are required to offer at least one home and community-based service under the model request, e.g., case management services.
 You must meet all statutory and regulatory requirements for waivers that were published in the Federal Register on October 1, 1981, and as amended on March 13, 1985, June 1, 1988, and July 25, 1994.